Christina of Lorraine: Science

-Christina was chosen by Fernando as bride, not only because she was a devout Catholic, but also because she was intelligent and well educated.
+Christina was chosen by Fernando as a bride not only because she was a devout Catholic, but also because she was intelligent and well educated.
 Christina had received a scholarly education due to the efforts of Catherine de' Medici.
 In 1605, she invited Galileo Galilei to tutor her son Cosimo II de' Medici.
 Among other things, Galilei taught Cosimo the use of the geometric and military compass.
 In 1608 Christina asked Galileo to attend Cosimo's wedding to Maria Maddalena of Austria and in the same year asked him to cast a horoscope for her ill husband.
 Following the death of his father, Cosimo assumed the throne in February 1609, and Galileo applied for patronage at the Medici court.

 Christina and the Medici Court also offered patronage to the philosopher Cosimo Boscaglia.
 When the court was in Pisa during winter, in December 1613, Galileo's former student Benedetto Castelli was invited to court.
-At a breakfast attended by Cosimo II, his wife, his mother Christina and Boscaglia the Medicean stars were discussed.
-These were the four moons of Jupiter Galileo had discovered and named after Cosimo II and his brothers.
+At a breakfast attended by Cosimo II, his wife, his mother Christina, and Boscaglia, the Medicean stars were discussed.
+These were the four moons of Jupiter that Galileo had discovered and named after Cosimo II and his brothers.
 Boscaglia conceded that these moons were real, and not an illusion produced by the lens of the telescope.
 But Boscaglia argued that Galileo's interpretation of his discoveries was wrong, mainly because "the motion of the Earth seemed incredible and could not be true, all the more so since Holy Scripture was clearly against this opinion."
 Christina asked Castelli for his opinion on the matter, not as a mathematician but as a theologian.
 Castelli responded that with regards to the exact workings of nature, he gave precedence to natural philosophers, and that theologians should in the light of these findings determine the meaning of the Bible.
 In the letter to Galileo, Castelli stated that Christina criticized heliocentrism, and Galileo did not like this.
 However, Christina's disagreement was prompted by Boscaglia rather than by her own thought.

 Galileo had been attacked in front of his paymasters, and after being warned by Castelli and an exchange of views with his former student, he drafted a response.
 In his Letter to Grand Duchess Christina Galileo expounded on the relationship between science and revelation.
 He argued that the Scripture does not intend to teach natural philosophy, but conveys the message of salvation.
 Thus there was not need to reconcile the Bible with science, and that it would damage the authority of the Church in the unbelieving world if it was to make rash pronouncements about science.
 This line of argument resembled Christina's own views on the matter, and is in essence the position the Catholic Church takes today on questions of science.